 Additional considerations on the potential use of the band by PMSE

-In order to complement the analysis reported in section 3.1, this section contains information on studies recently performed within CEPT, which are relevant to assess the usability of the duplex gap 821-832 MHz.
+[In order to complement the analysis reported in section 3.1, this section contains information on studies currently under development within CEPT, which are relevant to assess the usability of the duplex gap 821-832 MHz.

 In particular, studies are on-going on the impact from LTE below 862 MHz into SRDs in the band 863-870 MHz, including wireless microphones in the band 863-865 MHz.
-It is felt that the interference from LTE UE operating below the 862 MHz will be comparable to the one generated by LTE UE operating above 832 MHz into the 821-832 MHz duplex gap.
 This includes both theoretical studies, including SEAMCAT simulations and practical measurements.

-In this band the same situation applies as for the 1800 MHz duplex gap with respect to mitigating interference by following the procedures outlined in Annex 2, namely that the interference environment cannot be considered as constant even though the PMSE channel was clear during the initial assessment and setup.
+]

 Preliminary results of the theoretical studies performed around 862 MHz